calebfoster/todo/README.md

 I could throw in the due date functionality but that's probably another hour or more so I left it out.
 FormIk complicates it a tad.
 But I can implement it if you're interested.

-I'm more familiar with SQL databases so if I made this over again I would just run with SQLite to keep it simple.
+I'm more familiar with SQL databases so if I made this over again I would just run with SQL.
+The database gets wiped each push so would use a server on production or maybe just SQLite for a little demo.
 I thought document store might be quicker to implement but pretty sure I was wrong.
+Would set up some kind of migrations.

 There is LOTS of room to make code more readable and organized (breaking out components, DRY, etc..).
 Main concern was just functionality in a reasonable amount of time.